-Parole in Place or PIP is an immigration pathway to a green card for military family members who entered the U.S. illegally or without inspection.
+Parole in Place, or PIP, is an immigration pathway that allows undocumented family members of those who are in the U.S. Armed Forces to get a U.S. green card.
 Parole in Place is of vital importance in Los Angeles as Southern California is a home to many immigrants, active members of the military, veterans, and their families.

 At the Law Offices of Joshua L. Goldstein, P.C., our immigration lawyers are strong supporters of veterans and military service members.
 PIP is a strategy that we use to keep military families together.